 Moroccan police arrested investigative reporter Omar Radi on July 29, 2020.
-He faces charges of undermining state security and sexual assault, as well as others.
+He is serving a six-year prison sentence for undermining state security and sexual assault.
 Press freedom advocates in the country told CPJ they believe the charges are in retaliation for his reporting.

 A journalist at Le Desk, Radi covers political, economic, and human rights issues, according to Radi’s friend who spoke to CPJ via messaging app on the condition of anonymity as his employer does not allow him to make public statements.
 In June 2019, Radi was granted a fellowship at the Bertha Foundation, where he was working on a project documenting land expropriation, according to Pearlie Joubert, co-director of the Bertha Challenge Fellowship at the foundation.
 The Bertha Foundation is a global rights group with offices in Geneva and the United Kingdom.